Simpson has career night in Tribe's rout of Wolves - NewsBreak

 GATE CITY — John Battle did all it could Tuesday to neutralize Gate City star Makayla Bays.
 In the end, it didn’t matter.

-JOHNSON CITY — A two-game losing streak has the East Tennessee State football team doing a lot of self-examining, and one factor keeps popping up during the time of reflection and analysis.
-“We’re our own worst enemy right now,” coach George Quarles said Monday at during his weekly news...
+A two-game losing streak has the East Tennessee State football team doing a lot of self-examining and one factor keeps popping up during the time of reflection and analysis.
+“We’re our own worst enemy right now,” ETSU coach George Quarles said Monday during his weekly news conference at Greene Stadium.

 RELATED LOCAL CHANNELS